X-Ray Imaging in Mobile, AL

 X-ray is the oldest and most frequently used form of medical imaging.
-X-rays can produce diagnostic images of the human body on film or digitally that allow doctors to view and assess broken bones or other injuries.
+X-rays can produce diagnostic images of the human body on film or digitally that allow radiologists to view and assess broken bones or other injuries.
 X-rays are an important tool in guiding orthopedic surgery and in the treatment of sports-related injuries.
 X-rays may uncover more advanced forms of cancer in bones, although early screening for cancer findings requires other methods.

-The board-certified radiologists at Alabama Coastal Radiology each offer their expertise and experience in diagnostic imaging, which often includes X-rays.
+The board-certified radiologists at Alabama Coastal Radiology, P.C. each offer their expertise and experience in diagnostic imaging, which often includes X-rays.
 Learn more about how our specialists utilize this particular type of imaging technology and what you should expect during your exam when you call to schedule an appointment at any of our 8 locations throughout Mobile, Alabama and nearby areas.
 We have offices in Mobile, Saraland, Daphne, Bay Minette, and Fairhope.

 What Are the Benefits of a Digital X-Ray?